lacbaoaryan11/CCM-101---CLOUD-COMPUTING/Laboratory-03-Multi-Cloud-Explorer/README.md

 This laboratory explores and compares Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-# Laboratory 03 – Multi-Cloud Explorer

-## Checkpoint 7 – Linux Investigation

-For this checkpoint, I used an Ubuntu Linux environment in the KillerCoda Playground.
-I used Linux commands to identify the operating system, CPU information, memory, and disk space.

----

 ## 1. Operating System